 Most Rev. Henry Aruna holds a Bachelor of Arts (BA) degree in Philosophy and Humanities, a Bachelor of Divinity (BD) degree in Theology, a Licentiate in Philosophy (M. Phil), and a Masters in Education (M. Ed) majoring in Educational Administration.
 He also has a certificate in Counselling Skills, Christian Leadership, and Spirituality from the Institute of St. Anselm in the United Kingdom.

 Most Rev. Henry Aruna was still lecturing in the Major Seminary and serving as Secretary-General and National Director of Pontifical Mission Societies (PMS) for the Inter-territorial Catholic Bishops' Conference of The Gambia and Sierra Leone from 2007 until January 7th, 2012, when he was appointed the first Sierra Leonean Bishop of Makeni.
 He is the third bishop after Bishop Augustus Azzolini (1962-1986) and Bishop George Biguzzi (1986-2012).

-On the 18th July 2012, His Holiness Pope Francis made Most Rev. Henry Aruna a Tutelar Bishop of Nasbinca and transferred him from the See of Makeni to the See of Kenema, as Auxiliary Bishop.
-He was received on the 27th September 2014 at St. Paul’s Cathedral in Kenema.
-On the 27th January 2019 Most Rev. Henry Aruna was appoint 4th Bishop of Kenema and was installed on the 1st March 2019.
+On the 18th July 2015, His Holiness Pope Francis made Most Rev. Henry Aruna a Tutelar Bishop of Nasbinca and transferred him from the See of Makeni to the See of Kenema, as Auxiliary Bishop.
+He was received on the 27th of September 2015 at St. Paul's Cathedral in Kenema.
+On the 27th January 2019 Most Rev. Henry Aruna was appointed the 4th Bishop of Kenema and was installed on the 1st March 2019.